Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsubsection{GMA$(q)$ models}

-Considering the GAR$(1)$ and GAR$(2)$ models presented in Section \ref{BI}, Tables \ref{thinningGMA1} and \ref{thinningGMA2} display the simulation results obtained by applying a thinning of size $\{5,10,20\}$ prior to inference.
-Analogously to the results for GAR models, applying a thinning did not present a significant effect on point estimate, and little to no improvement in the effective sample size.
+{Considering the GMA$(1)$ and GMA$(2)$ models presented in Section \ref{BI}, Figures \ref{fig:table_thinning3} and \ref{fig:table_thinning4} below and Tables \ref{thinningGMA1} and \ref{thinningGMA2} in the Appendix,} display the simulation results obtained by applying a thinning of size $\{5,10,20\}$ prior to inference.
+Analogously to the results for GAR models, applying a thinning did not present a significant effect on point estimates, and little to no improvement in the effective sample size.